Last Updated: 10am - Monday 4th May 2020

 - There are also formal procedures available to companies in the form of a Company Voluntary Arrangement (CVA) which shield businesses from creditor pressure and allow them to settle unpaid debts over time.
 A CVA is a type of restructuring procedure and can sometimes lead to Administration which protects a company and its creditors from further losses and aims to resurrect the business and ensure continuation of trade and employment.

 - Emergency funding can help businesses navigate through troubled waters.
 There are many different funding options available and we can provide free advice in this regard - some which will require a form of security and others simply provided as an old-fashioned capital loan.
 Bridging loans will be highly-sought after in the coming months.
 Overdrafts can often be extended.
 Invoice factoring is a key solution for businesses looking to recover outstanding invoices – typically at around 80-85% of their value.
-And there’s the Coronavirus Business Interruption Lending Scheme which will soon be in full swing; you’ll need to check if your business meets the finance criteria.
+And there’s the Coronavirus Business Interruption Lending Scheme which has now been extended by the Government so that all viable small businesses affected by COVID-19, and not just those unable to secure regular commercial financing, will now be eligible should they need finance to keep operating during this difficult time.
+The Government is also stopping lenders from requesting personal guarantees for loans under £250,000 and making operational changes to speed up lending approvals.
+The Government will continue to cover the first twelve months of interest and fees.

 - Directors should also take extra care not to create individual financial exposure through overdrawn directors’ loan accounts and late payments that can breach personal guarantees.
 It is common for business owners to take money out of a company with the intention of paying it back later in the year – but these unforeseen circumstances may have thrown a huge spanner in the works which could lead to not only corporate insolvency concerns but also personal insolvency problems, e.g. possible bankruptcy and/or IVAs.
 We have a designated director liability advice team who can provide free guidance to company directors concerned about their individual position.